Who we are

 We are the British Ecological Society: the oldest ecological society in the world.

-The BES was established in 1913 and we have been fostering the science of ecology ever since.
-We have 6,000 members around the world and bring people together across regional, national and global scales to advance ecological science.
+We were established in 1913 and we have been fostering the science of ecology ever since.
+We have 6,400 members around the world and bring people together across regional, national and global scales to advance ecological science.
 Membership is open to anyone, anywhere.

 We actively value the diversity and wide range of perspectives that people from different backgrounds bring to their work, to ecology and to our Society.
 We are always willing to discuss potential collaborations and innovations, so please visit our staff page to find the most appropriate person to contact.